hydroffice/hyo2_soundspeed/docs/in_brief.rst

 .. image:: https://bitbucket.org/ccomjhc/hyo_soundspeed/raw/master/hydroffice/soundspeedmanager/media/favicon.png
     :alt: logo

+This package is part of the `HydrOffice <https://www.hydroffice.org/license/>`_ framework.

 HydrOffice is a research development environment for ocean mapping.
 It provides a collection of hydro-packages, each of them dealing with a specific issue of the field.
 The main goal is to speed up both algorithms testing and research-2-operation.

-This package provides both a library and an application with functionalities to manage sound speed profiles, and to provide pre-processing tools to help bridge the gap between sound speed profiling instrumentation and multibeam echosounder acquisition systems.
+This package provides both a library and an application with functionalities to manage sound speed profiles, and to provide pre-processing ocean mapping tools to help bridge the gap between sound speed profiling instrumentation and multibeam echosounder acquisition systems.

 It has been developing with the aim to merge together functionalities present in several applications that process sound